Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

    DNS Servers . . . . . . . . . . . : 192.168.1.8
 ```

-In the DNS Manager at 192.168.1.8 two conditional forwarding records were added for the Azure assets behind private IP addresses:
+In the DNS running on `192.168.1.8` two conditional forwarding records are added for the Azure assets behind private IP addresses:

 <img src="images/DNS-Local-DNSManagerCF1.jpg" width="800"/><p>

-When the local gateway connects to `HostName=IoTHubForVPNTesting.azure-devices.net;DeviceId=iotworx;SharedAccessKey=******`, the DNS server forwards the request to resolve the domain `azure-devices.net` to `10.2.0.6`, the DNS server we created in Azure.
+When the local gateway software connects to `HostName=IoTHubForVPNTesting.azure-devices.net;DeviceId=iotworx;SharedAccessKey=******`, the DNS serverat `192.168.1.8` forwards the request to resolve the domain `azure-devices.net` to `10.2.0.6`, the DNS server we created in Azure.
 In turn, the Azure DNS server forwards the request to resolve the name to `168.63.129.16`, which in turn resolves this as `10.2.0,4`, the private IP address of the IoT Hub.